b-studios/scala-effekt/docs/src/main/tut/guides/multiple-handlers.md

 # Handling Multiple Effects at Once

+**THIS EXAMPLE IS OUTDATED!
+It needs to be updated, once specialized state is supported again**

 Sometimes the granularity of handlers does not coincide with the granularity of effect signatures.
 For instance, we might want to offer fine grained interfaces for reading and writing operations